apparebit/shantay/README.md

     statistical data collected for the analyze and summarize tasks.
     [overview.html](https://apparebit.github.io/shantay/overview.html)

-By definition, summarize produces more complete statistics than prepare & analyze.
-But summarize also requires considerably more time to compute them and quite a bit of more memory as well.
-Furthermore, when I started implementing *shantay*, it wasn't clear whether summarize was feasible.
-It took the experience of implementing prepare & analyze to convince me that summarize was a realistic possibility.
+By definition, summarize produces more comprehensive statistics than prepare & analyze.
+But summarize is also much slower and requires more memory.
+In fact, it is so slow that iterating over questions and metrics is impractical.
+For just that reason, I implemented prepare & analyze well before summarize, after I had introduced a standard set of metrics.
+In other words, it took the experience of implementing prepare & analyze to convince me that summarize was a realistic possibility.

-By using a fast data frame, [Pola.rs](https://pola.rs), and supporting parallel execution, *shantay* makes good use of available hardware resources.
-Alas, since visualize is so far already,  it is not eligible for parallel execution.
-When parallel execution is available, I have seen speedups of around 1.7x for two worker processes.
+Unlike most commercial solutions for Big Data, *shantay* purposefully limits itself to running on consumer hardware.
+But that doesn't mean that it should be gratuitously slow.
+On the contrary, *shantay* relies on the fast [Pola.rs](https://pola.rs) data frame and also supports parallel execution for prepare, analyze, and summarize.
+In basic testing, that yielded a speedup of 1.7x for two worker processes, i.e., not perfect but still noticeable.

 ### 3.1 Generic vs Bespoke Analysis and Visualization

-In the current implementation, `analyze` and `summarize` process data that is specific to the protection of minors, the focus of my own research.
-However, in implementing the two tasks, I made sure that most of the code is entirely generic and not tied to a specific category of statements of reasons.
-In fact, much of the analysis and visualization code is driven by declarative schemas defined in the [`shantay.schema`](https://github.com/apparebit/shantay/blob/boss/shantay/schema.py) module and thus by definition resusable and configurable.
-Alas, I have still to expose that configurability through the command line interface for *shantay*.
+In the current implementation, the summarize task yields information about the entire transparency database, but `prepare` and `analyze` produce information specific to the protection of minors, the focus of my own research.
+Still, most of the code doing the preparing and analyzing is entirely generic and not tied to a specific category of statements of reasons.
+Furthermore, even visualization is driven by declarative schemas defined in the [`shantay.schema`](https://github.com/apparebit/shantay/blob/boss/shantay/schema.py) module, which ensures that they are easily reconfigurable and reusable.

-Hence you may have to update some code for your own research purposes.
-In addition to `shantay.schema`, you'll find the following two modules useful:
+Since *shantay* does not yet expose configuration options for directing its analysis/summarization, you may need to update some code for your own research purposes.
+In addition to `shantay.schema`, you'll find the following two modules
+useful:

   - [`shantay.framing`](https://github.com/apparebit/shantay/blob/boss/shantay/framing.py)
     contains the code for collecting summary statistics from the working data.